Application process for resource authorities

 Preparing your application

 When you apply for a resource authority, you must describe the area you are applying for.
 For petroleum leases, mining leases, mining claims and mineral development licences, you can supply a shapefile for this purpose.
-See our policies and guidelines page to download a shapefile guide and templates.
+Visit policies and guidelines to download a shapefile guide and templates.

 When you apply for a resource authority, you will need to show that you have the financial and technical capability to ensure your planned activities are sufficiently funded.
 Read the Financial and technical capability guide (PDF, 220KB) for information on requirements.